SebaZ/InsertFromFacebook/README.md

 # InsertFromFacebook
-Wordpress plugin which allow you add blog posts from Facebook profiles and pages walls.
+Wordpress plugin which allow you add blog posts from Facebook profile and page walls.